hypo69/hypo/docs/gemini/out/en/doc/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateFeaturedpromoProductsGetRequest.md

 # ... process the response ...
 ```

 **Note**: Replace placeholders like `"your_app_signature"` and `"your_category_id"` with your actual API credentials and values.
-This example demonstrates a basic usage.
+This example demonStartes a basic usage.
 Full implementation requires setting the appropriate parameters, handling potential errors, and processing the response data accordingly.
 Remember to consult the AliExpress Affiliate API documentation for the most up-to-date details and parameters.